gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

 FROM truck_position;
 ```

-Unfortunately the Presto Kafka connector does not support creating views, so every access of the table would have to deal with this.
+Unfortunately the Trino Kafka connector does not support creating views, so every access of the table would have to deal with this.

 But there is another way to do the mapping in a more static fashion.

 ### Using a table definition to map the topic to a table

 We can create a table definition file, which consists of a JSON definition for a table.
-Create a file `truck_position.json` in the folder `./scripts/presto/` and add the following content:
+Create a file `truck_position.json` in the folder `./conf/trino/kafka` and add the following content:

 ``` json
 {